 - encourages you to email and chat electronically to problem solve; is acknowledged with certification; is fun!

 Students choose to be part of the program and arrangements are only made if they guarantee reliability.

 - A supervising teacher is present in the library.

-- A teacher tutoring program runs concurrently so there are alternative ways of having support.
+- A volunteer teacher, homework and studying program runs concurrently so there are alternative ways to gain support

-- If for any reason your child wants to opt out, please let the Academic Performance Manager-Lower School know as they will contact the mentor.
+- If for any reason your child wants to opt out, please let the Academic Performance Manager, Lower School (Vicky Williams) know, as she will contact the mentor

 - In the event of someone becoming ill, mentors/mentees need to notify one another; hopefully 24 hours before.
 The APM-LS does not need to be informed.
 Please ensure your child has swapped their details.

 Mara started tutoring us for Year 10 Physics.
 We had a lot of laughs but the serious thing was my grades improved.
 It wasn’t only in Science it happened.
 She told me stuff about Geography and ultimately my HASS grade improved.
 She even helped me write a sentence better in English.
 It’s not just about Mara though.
 I think working with a couple of friends helped and also my attitude to study matured and I worked independently more effectively.